Sclerotinia blights initial symptom includes a rapid wilting

 spread by thrips.
 Foliar symptoms can be one or more of the following:

-nondescript tan spots or blotches, oakleafing or streaking, and mottling.
+leaf spots, nondescript tan spots or blotches, oakleafing or streaking,

+and mottling.
 Foliage of infected plants may be reduced in size.
-Plants infected

-early in the season are usually stunted, have reduced pod production,
+Plants infected early in the season are usually stunted, have

-Rust is readily identified by the presence of numerous orange-to-
+Rust is readily identified by the presence of numerous orange

-red-colored lesions (pustules) on the underside of the leaf.
-Each
+to red colored lesions (pustules) on the underside of the leaf.

-lesion contains many orange to red-colored spores.
-Typically, leaves
+Each lesion contains many orange- to red-colored spores.
+Typically,

-of infected plants remain attached.
-Infected areas in fields may
+leaves of infected plants remain attached.
+Infected areas in fields

 Stem rot or white mold is favored by hot, wet weather.
 Initially,